 Relevant Notices are legal documents placing either restrictions or requirements on the person on whom the Notice has been issued.

-- NIFRS will maintain the register, which will contain information relating to Notices served.
-Each entry on the register will state sufficient particulars to convey the substance of the notice to which it relates.
+- NIFRS will maintain the Register, which will contain information relating to Notices served.
+Each entry on the Register will state sufficient particulars to convey the substance of the Notice to which it relates.

-- Notices will be held in the register for a period of not less than 3 years, after which the relevant notices will be subject to the NIFRS publication scheme and may be available upon request.
+- Notices will be held in the Register for a period of not less than 3 years, after which the relevant notices will be subject to the NIFRS Publication Scheme and may be available upon request.

 - Entries to the Register entry shall be made within 14 days of the expiry of the right of appeal, or the disposal of an appeal against the Notice at County Court.
 Where a Notice is cancelled on appeal at County Court, no entry shall be made.

 - When NIFRS is satisfied that a relevant Notice has been complied with, an entry shall be made in the Register to show this.
 If a Notice is withdrawn or amended by NIFRS, the entry shall be deleted or amended.
-These alterations of the Register shall be made within 7 days.
+These alterations to the Register shall be made within 7 days.